Low interest personal loans that’ll peak your… interest

 How do I compare to find a low interest personal loan?

 • Interest rate.
-A solid start to finding that low rate loan is to look for the lowest advertised rate.
+A solid start to finding that low rate personal loan is to look for the lowest advertised rate.
 Remember that this normally advertises the lowest rate the lender offers, so if you don't have a perfect credit score you will probably be offered a higher rate.
 Non-risk based loans do exist though, where everyone who is approved receives the same interest rate regardless of credit score.

 • Comparison rate.
 The comparison rate gives you an idea of how expensive a loan is when you include monthly and establishment fees.
 This is an example based on a 'typical' loan, so it won't be exactly the same for you however it's still the easiest way to see how expensive the loan is at a glance.